hexagonix/xfnt/README.md

 </details>

 Fonts are written in Assembly and generate binary images that must contain a font signature.
 These images are loaded by Hexagon into memory and used for display.

+> **This file does not provide technical information about Hexagonix graphical fonts.
+To access the complete technical documentation, click [here](https://github.com/hexagonix/Doc/blob/main/fnt/README.en.md)**

 <details title="Aurora" align='justify'>
 <br>